ophusgroup/teaching-matsci144/text/fuelcell_02_chem_work.md

   enumerator: 2.2.%s
 ---

-From {numref}`Equation {number} <work_pressure_volume>`, we know that the _mechnical work_ is defined as $\int P dV$.
+From {numref}`Equation {number} <work_pressure_volume>`, we know that the _mechnical work_ is defined as $\int P \dd V$.
 However, this is not the only type of work available.
 Let us consider a thought experiment, as shown in [](#thought-exp).
 The hydrogen and oxygen gases (both assumed to be ideal gas) are put inside an isolated container (impermeable to the exchange of energy and matter), and the two gases are separated by a barrier (highlighted in purple) that is impermeable to the exchange of matter.
 Both sides are at the same temperature ($T_0$) and pressure ($P_0$).
 Let's now break the barrier.
 Intuitively, we would suppose the following chemical reaction to happen

 $$
 2\mathrm{H}_2+\mathrm{O}_2 \rightarrow 2\mathrm{H}_2\mathrm{O}